hashicorp/terraform-provider-vault/website/docs/index.html.markdown

   that Terraform can be tricked into writing secrets to a server controlled by an intruder.
 May be set via the `VAULT_SKIP_VERIFY` environment variable.

+* `create_intermediate_child_token` - (Optional) Set this to `false` to disable creation and use of an intermediate ephemeral Vault token for Terraform to use.
+This is strongly discouraged in most cases and environments because it can result in the provided Vault token being exposed by Terraform's output.
+  Only change this setting when the provided token cannot be permitted to create child tokens and there is no risk of exposure from the output of Terraform.
+May be set via the `TERRAFORM_VAULT_CREATE_CHILD_TOKEN` environment variable. **Note**: Setting to `false` will cause `token_name` and `max_lease_ttl_seconds` to be ignored.

+  See the section above on *Using Vault credentials in Terraform configuration* for more details on why it is not recommended to disable this setting.

 * `max_lease_ttl_seconds` - (Optional) Used as the duration for the intermediate Vault token Terraform issues itself, which in turn limits the duration of secret leases issued by Vault.
 Defaults to 20 minutes